jerrold110/EconoLens/README.md

 Econolens is an economic report generating and questions answering AI with a **unique Agentic RAG architecture** that enables up-to-date responses and intelligently retrieves data vector database with a number of documents in the magnitude of 100,000s through enriched chunks and metadata filtering.
 It ingests a large number of news articles from the world wide web on a daily basis into a vector database and breaks them down into enriched chunks with an **NLP data pipeline**.

 Through the Agent's nuanced workflow (check diagrams), it can engage the user in multi-turn conversaitons to generate economic reports and answers questions related to the U.S. economy over specific periods of time.
 From a large catalogue of articles for specific economic topics, persons, institutions.
-Use-cases might include: assisting an economist in understanding the current/past economic conditions, understanding the drivers behind economic events and their effects, or getting a in-depth analysis about a particular sector of the economy/specific corporation.
+*Use-cases might include: assisting an economic analyst in understanding the current/past economic conditions, understanding the drivers behind economic events and their effects, or getting an in-depth analysis about a particular sector of the economy or a specific corporation.*

 Refer to each `sam-econolens-` directory for more details in the respective `README.md`.

 This repository contains:
+* A full agent ecosystem: Bedrock Agent, Alias, Guardrails, Lambda tools, logging, and monitoring
+* NLP Data pipeline: GNews API, Opensearch, Lambda, S3, Step Functions, EventBridge, Secrets manager
 * Infrastructure-as-Code (IaC) using **AWS SAM**
 * A multi-environment **CI/CD pipeline**
 * Offline evaluation tools (Langfuse, Ragas, LLM-as-a-judge)
 * Automated unit + smoke testing
-* Research notebooks for chunking and summarization experiments
+* Research notebooks for semantic chunking and text summarization experiments
-* A full agent ecosystem: Bedrock Agent, Alias, Guardrails, Lambda tools, logging, and monitoring
-* Data pipeline: Opensearch, Lambda, S3, Step Functions, EventBridge, Secrets manager, GNews API

 ---